gLENTNER/LabReport/README.md

 change the name of the output PDF file.
 Alter the *view* variable in the *Makefile* to change the default PDF viewing application (e.g., *evince*).
 In *Source/Main.tex* you can alter the parameters of your class/section etc. and give the report a title and abstract.

-Change the file *input*'s to include whatever sections you like.
+Rename/alter/add/remove the *input* files to include whatever sections you like.
 Put your references in *Source/Main.bib*.

 To compile and view your document, issue the `make` command from the